- Allowing your cat to cuddle up with you at night can help reduce stress and may help you fall asleep more quickly.

 While every cat is different, they do have some common traits.
 In addition to being able to scale any object with super-kitty abilities, cats can sneak into our hearts, bringing comfort and joy to anyone they choose to adopt.

 That can include cuddling up in bed at night.
 While some cats might not be interested, others want to be as close to their human counterparts as possible.
 And many humans seem to prefer it that way.

-In fact, the Centers for Disease Control and Prevention (CDC) estimates that around 50 percent of pet owners in the United States allow their pet to sleep in bed with them.
+In fact, the Centers for Disease Control and Prevention (CDC) estimates that around 50% of pet owners in the United States allow their pets to sleep in bed with them.